 \item If $\vars(C)=\{x,y\}$ then

 \item If $\vars(C)=\{x\}$ then

 \end{itemize} It can be shown that $\pi_{C[x,y]}\semequiv C[x,y]$ and $\pi_{C[x,x]}\semequiv C[x,x]$. \end{proof}

-Figure \ref{fig:lemita} illustrates an example of $\pi_{C[x,y]}$ and of $\pi_{C[x,x]}$ of Lemma \ref{lemita}.
-The general case is more involved, as $C$ may contain --as illustrated in Figure \ref{fig:example_ugraph}.A-- several "atoms" $\pi_1(z_1,z_2),\dots\pi_n(z_1,z_2)$ for the same variables $z_1,z_2$ and also contain "atoms" of the form $\pi(z_1,z_1)$ not shown in the example.
-Furthermore, one would need sometimes to `reverse' the direction of the "programs" to obtain the desired $\ICPDL$-"program".
+Figure \ref{fig:lemita} illustrates an example of $\pi_{C[x,y]}$ and of $\pi_{C[x,x]}$ in Lemma \ref{lemita}.
+The general case is more involved, as $C$ may contain -- as illustrated in Figure \ref{fig:example_ugraph}.A -- several "atoms" $\pi_1(z_1,z_2),\dots\pi_n(z_1,z_2)$ for the same variables $z_1,z_2$ and also contain "atoms" of the form $\pi(z_1,z_1)$ not shown in the example.
+Furthermore, one would sometimes need to `reverse' the direction of the "programs" to obtain the desired $\ICPDL$-"program".

-Using \Cref{lemita} one can show the translation which, for technical reasons as it simplifies the proof, translates $\twticpdl$ "expressions" (instead of $\twtcpdl$) to $\ICPDL$.
+Using \Cref{lemita}, one can show the translation which, for technical reasons, as it simplifies the proof, translates $\twticpdl$ "expressions" (instead of $\twtcpdl$) to $\ICPDL$.